Aaronwangz/ScaleViM-PDD/README.md

 Our project is based on **[EfficientViM](https://github.com/mlvlab/EfficientViM)**, and we are very grateful for this excellent work.
 Their efficient state-space model provides a new benchmark for many image domains.

 ## 📖 Citation
-If you find our work useful for your research, please consider citing us:
+If you find our work helpful in your research, please consider citing it.
+We appreciate your support！😊
 <pre lang="markdown">
 @article{zhou2025scalevim,
   title     = {ScaleViM-PDD: Multi-Scale EfficientViM with Physical Decoupling and Dual-Domain Fusion for Remote Sensing Image Dehazing},